angular-threejs/angular-three/libs/soba/staging/README.md

 ## NgtsCameraShake

-A component for applying a configurable camera shake effect.
+A directive for applying a configurable camera shake effect.
 Currently only supports rotational camera shake.

 If you use shake in combination with controls make sure to set the `makeDefault` option on your controls, in that case you do not have to pass them via the `controls` option.